shivamkalbande/task/Task2/task2_aws_jenkins_readme.md

   Pipeline related

-- Now create Jenkins credentials  so that jenkins can access docker and github.
+- Now create credentials in Jenkins which allows jenkins running on EC2 to access github.

 - Go to your ec2 terminal.